 So while most wild birds nests cannot be moved, there are a few species in Texas you can move.
 Here are some tips on how to remove a nest if you’re thinking about doing it:

-Determining the Right Time for Moving a Bird’s Nest
+Determining the Right Time for Bird Nest Removal

 Knowing when it is time to move a nest will keep you from harming any wildlife, and will keep you out of trouble with the authorities.
 It is best to first mitigate possible damage caused by any birds nest, and then wait until the nest is abandoned.